 Why Big Grocery Stores Couldn’t Deliver

 Some Big Box Stores have been offering free delivery of online orders of household goods.
 A nice gesture of support during trying financial times.
-However, they were not able to pivot quickly enough to meet more urgent customer needs – such as food delivery.
-Even Superstores, who already had pickup services, were not able to provide home delivery.
+However, they were not able to pivot quickly enough to meet more urgent customer needs—such as food delivery.
+Even Superstores, which already had pickup services, were not able to provide home delivery.

 The wheels of corporations turn slowly.
 There are so many moving parts to their global supply chains that they can’t adapt quickly enough to respond to urgent and critical changes.
 They simply couldn’t keep up with the changing customer needs brought about by the rapid spread of COVID-19.

 In contrast, small local businesses, like Halifax Bread Factory, were able to quickly create a streamlined process of receiving online orders.
 Within days, many had established free delivery and curbside pickup processes to service their customers.

 Similarly, many Farmer’s Markets quickly facilitated online purchasing, curbside pick-up, and home delivery options.
 Some, like Wolfville Farmers Market, have even expanded beyond their hyper-local reach by delivering to nearby city hubs like Halifax and Dartmouth.

 The ability to adapt to customer needs quickly and responsively is a huge advantage that small independent businesses have over big corporates.
 Larger companies need investment in hardware, software, and human resources for even the smallest of changes.
 And, typically, they don’t have the same close relationship with their customers to hear and respond quickly to their needs.